 McWhorter: Yes.
-And from that point on, you were put on buses, is that research, while you're at it, you will find that there used to be a hotel there, some sort of hotel that either burnt down or was moved.
+And from that point on, you were put on buses, is that correct?

+Jacobs: That's right.
+And listen-and if you go there and you want to do this research, while you're at it, you will find that there used to be a hotel there, some sort of hotel that either burnt down or was moved.
+The man who described it for me didn't know whether it burnt down or they moved it.